 Both of these builds are generally used for those who forsake the path of shadow, granting a combined bonus to healing and mana efficiency that shadow won’t require due to its vampiric talents.
 Additionally this style of leveling should only be used for those who have a few dedicated leveling buds to call on at any given time, otherwise you’re only slowing yourself down.

 Although I won’t recommend this style of killing, it is possible for those who wish to do so.
-It just won’t be as fast as shadow, no matter what gear you pick up, and you’ll also find your overall power quite low until you hit Outland.
+It just won’t be as fast as shadow, no matter what gear you pick up, and you’ll also find your overall power quite low until you hit higher levels.